20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 This beach is also a hub for international visitors looking for scuba diving in Costa Rica as it’s near some of the most crystalline waters and some of the best places to find coral reefs in the area.
 It’s also a unique black sand beach, which is pretty fun to see.

-Coco Beach is a great home base to beach hop, so that’s why it’s on this list.
+Coco Beach is a great home base from which to beach hop, so that’s why it’s on this list.
 The beach itself isn’t my favorite, although the sunsets are epic.
-There are several amazing beaches nearby (like Playa Ocotal) where you can spend a calm day before heading back into the fray.
+Make sure to watch the sunset at Bar El Ancla or Cafe de Playa.
+You won’t regret it!

 Our top 20 beaches to visit on the Costa Rica Pacific include everything from Costa Rica's cleanest beach, to the biggest party beach, and a beach whose coast is made entirely of small shells.
 There's a beach for every personality on this list! #costarica #beachlife #familytravel #traveltips #costaricatravel #tmom #beachvacation #vacation